elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 Any functions may be called when defining a module attribute.

-Do not leave a line break between the annotation name and its value.
+When defining an attribute, do not leave a line break between the attribute name and its value.

 ## As temporary storage